 - Throw a thank you party by inviting your former clients to a cook-out or cocktail party as a way to say thank you for their business.

 - Send Christmas or other holiday cards to update your former clients on your family.

 - Send a “Happy Anniversary” gift on the one-year anniversary of when they bought or sold their home.

 While you can’t be involved in every community event, choosing a few to participate in throughout the year will help you meet people and build rapport.
 If you don’t already have a community volunteer event on the horizon, go to your community’s website or social media pages and find an upcoming cause that fits your passion and your schedule.
 (Download our Voice of the Real Estate Agent report to learn how one Missouri real estate agent became a pillar of his community).

-Since real estate professionals experience more success the more they understand about their market, find a partner working in your market that you can share notes with—and vice versa.
+Since real estate professionals experience more success the more they understand their market, find a partner working in your market with whom you can share notes—and vice versa.
 Even though they’re technically your competition, connecting with other agents is a great way to learn from their successes and establish yourself as a peer.

 Think like a journalist

 Getting information about your market can come from many different places.
 Approach your market as if you’re an investigative journalist.
 Sign up for your community newsletters, make a list of neighborhood newspapers, and find out if there are any upcoming town hall meetings where you could learn something valuable or develop a new relationship.